ixian-institute/fremennvim/README.md

-# DreamNvim
+# fremennvim

-This repository holds the base Neovim configuration of Dreams of Code, for use in videos as a starting point in tutorials
+Fork of Dreams of Code's neovim repo

 ## Installation